angrysky56/mycelium_network/README.md

 3. **Memory issues with large ecosystems**
    - Reduce the number of organisms in the simulation
    - Consider running on a machine with more memory

+4. **Permission denied when saving plots**
+   - Visualization plots are saved to the 'visualizations/' directory in the repository
+   - Make sure your user has write permissions to this directory
+   - If issues persist, run the script with appropriate permissions or modify the save path in the demo scripts

 ## Future Roadmap